nashville-software-school/aws-deployment-instructions/README.md

 export default data;
 ```

-##### Congratulations!
-You application is now configured for development and production deployment.
+**Congratulations!
+You application is now configured for development and production deployment.**

 ### Initializing Elastic Beanstalk
 From your application's home directory, run ```eb init```.
 This sets default values for Elastic Beanstalk
 applications.
 It will ask a series of questions:

-1. Select `us-east-1` as your region.
+1. Select **us-east-1** as your region.
 The reason for this is two-fold.
 First, it is best practice
 to deploy your application closest to its user base.
-Amazon's `us-east-1` region is based in
+Amazon's us-east-1 region is based in
 northern Virginia.
-The proximity argument may lead to your wanting to select `us-east-2`, which is
+The proximity argument may lead to your wanting to select us-east-2, which is
 in Ohio.
-Nonetheless, you should still choose `us-east-1` because this is the region in which
+Nonetheless, you should still choose us-east-1 because this is the region in which
 AWS often deploys its newest services first.
 The benefit of having access to the newest services
 far outweighs the cost of a few hundred miles.
-2. Choose `[ Create new Application ]`.
+2. Choose **[ Create new Application ]**.
 It will default to the the name of your application's main folder.
 3. Allow the default value for `Application Name`.
 4. The prompt will ask you whether you are using Node.js.
-Enter `Y`.
+Enter **Y**.
 5. Choose the version of Node you used locally to develop your project.
-6. Select `n` for [CodeCommit](https://aws.amazon.com/codecommit/).
+6. Select **n** for [CodeCommit](https://aws.amazon.com/codecommit/).
 You do not need an AWS-managed service for
-code source and version control.
+source control.
-8. Set up SSH access for your EC2 instances if you would like:
+7. Set up SSH access for your EC2 instances if you would like:
    * Select a keypair.
    * Name the keypair.
    * Enter a passphrase.